witchcraftjs/nuxt-postgres/README.md

 	const pg = event.context.$postgres
 })

-// or using an alias
+// or using the alias
 import { postgres } from "#postgres"
 ```

 ## Local Postgres Client